How to prove sexual harassment at work?

 Your Story, Your Truth Matters

 Do not be discouraged simply because there is an element of he said/she said.
-A skilled lawyer can help you build your case and find a collaborating evidence.
+A skilled lawyer can help you build your case and find collaborating evidence.

 Recordings, Text Messages, the Paper Trail